Faculty

 Dr. Colleen M. Berryessa joined the faculty at the Rutgers School of Criminal Justice in 2018.
-Her research, utilizing both qualitative and quantitative methods, considers how psychological processes, perceptions, attitudes,...
+Her research, employing both qualitative and quantitative methods, examines how psychological processes, perceptions, attitudes,...
 Learn More

 Frank Edwards received his Ph.D. in Sociology from the University of Washington in 2017 and joined the Rutgers-Newark School of Criminal Justice in 2018.
 Dr. Edwards is a sociologist broadly...
 Learn More